Raiders begin post-Jon Gruden era with 34-24 win at Denver

-”It for sure brought us closer,” Derek Carr said after the Raiders’ 34-24 thrashing of the bewildered Denver Broncos on Sunday.

-”We needed a win bad this week,” Carr said. ”Sometimes when you get punched in the gut it’s hard to bounce back, but we were able to do it.”

-Carr sliced up the Denver defense for 341 yards and two touchdowns, Maxx Crosby collected three sacks and the Raiders started the post-Gruden eraby snapping a two-game skid and moving into a tie atop the AFC West.
+DENVER (AP) — Derek Carr sliced up the Denver defense for 341 yards and two touchdowns, Maxx Crosby made three sacks and the Las Vegas Raiders started the post-Jon Gruden erawith a 34-24 thrashing of the bewildered Broncos on Sunday.

 The Raiders (4-2) gave longtime special teams coordinator Rich Bisaccia a win in his debut as interim head coach and offensive coordinator Greg Olson was masterful in his first play-calling duties for Las Vegas since Carr’s rookie season in 2014.

-”The best part for me was to get on the grass,” Bisaccia said. ”The worst part for me was figuring out the headset.”
+“The best part for me was to get on the grass,” Bisaccia said.
+“The worst part for me was figuring out the headset.
+Once you get on the field and the game goes, a lot of our responsibilities were the same.
+There was really good dialogue” with his coordinators.”

 The headset?